 Have a lot of BBQ leftovers every time you host?
 Us too.
 And in a survey Great British BBQ carried out to find out the BBQ habits of the nation, 83% of people admitted to having BBQ leftovers so we’re definitely not alone!

 If you don’t know what to do with all that extra meat and sides, here are some ideas on what to do with BBQ leftovers so they don’t go to waste!

-Weighing it up…
+Weighing it up

-Top 10 tips to reduce waste!
+Top 10 tips to reduce food waste

 - Make homemade lemonade from any lemons that are past their best or have gone unused with this simple recipe using just sugar and boiling water.

 - Send a message round to all those invited to your BBQ before you go shopping to check expected numbers – Facebook is the easiest way to reach lots of people at once, and you can keep track of attendees much easier than by text.